jwr/ecDB/README.md

 - Create a MySQL database.
 - Import `ecdb_databse.sql` database structure to your MySQL-database.
 - Place the ecDB files in your web server's root directory.
 (Known issue and need to be fixed asap.).
-- Insert your MySQL data in the two configuration files, `include/mysql_connect.php` and `include/login/config.php`.
+- Insert your MySQL data in the configuration file, `include/mysql_connect.php`.
 - **You are now set to go!** The default username is `demo` and password `demo`.

 ### Requirements